SamuliJaaskelainen/QuantumCards/README.md

 Q|Cards⟩ is a card game which uses quantum computers to resolve the winner.

-Created during Quantum Wheel, fifth quantum game jam.
+Created during Quantum Wheel, fifth quantum game jam: https://itch.io/jam/quantum-wheel

 Instructions, calculation software and printable cards are provided in this repository.